Ajith-linust/online-examination-system/README.md

 npm run build && npm run preview
 ```

-## Third-Party Libraries

-The project utilizes the following third-party libraries to enhance its functionality:

-- React Router Dom: Enables client-side routing for seamless navigation within the application.
-- Leaflet and React-Leaflet: Provides tools for integrating interactive maps into the application.
-- React Redux and @reduxjs/toolkit: Facilitates global state management, allowing components to share and update data efficiently.

 ## Development Notes

 Here are some noteworthy details about the project's development: